kisom/crypto_intro/doc/pycrypto.md

 At this point, Alice should send Bob the `encrypted_session_key`; she should retain a copy as well.
 They can then use this key to communicate using the much-faster AES256.

+In practice, using plain RSA isn't secure.
+You also need to use a proper padding scheme.
+The PyCrypto package provides the RSA-OAEP module that uses the recommended OAEP padding scheme.

 In communicating, it might be wise to create a message format that packs in the session key into a header, and encrypts the rest of the body with